MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxspark.md

  ### `nameNode`
  character string specifying the Spark name node hostname or IP address.
 Typically you can leave this at its default value.
 If set to a value other than "default" or the empty string (see below), this must be an address that can be resolved by the data nodes and used by them to contact the  name node.
 Depending on your cluster, it may need to be set to a private network address  such as `"master.local"`.
 If set to the empty string, "", then the master process will set  this to the name of the node on which it is running, as returned by `Sys.info()[["nodename"]]`.
 This is likely to work when the sshHostname points to the name node or the sshHostname is not  specified and the R client is running on the name node.
-Defaults to rxGetOption("hdfsHost").
+If you are running in Spark local mode, this paramter defaults to "file:///"; otherwise it defaults to rxGetOption("hdfsHost").

+ ### `master`
+ Character string specifying the master URL passed to Spark.
+The value of this parameter could be "yarn", "standalone" and "local".
+The formats of Spark's master URL (except for mesos) specified in this website [`https://spark.apache.org/docs/latest/submitting-applications.html`](https://spark.apache.org/docs/latest/submitting-applications.html)  is also supported.